cmse822/final-project-JReiling1/WriteUp.md

 The algorithm works by first initializing an array storing the shortest path tree and a second array storing the shortest distance from the source ndoe to all other nodes [3].
 These initialized arrays are first empty.
 In this implementation, a for loop iterates through the number of verticies and assigns an index as the current source.
 Then, all the verticies, excluding the source, have all their distances be infinite.
 The source node is assigned zero for its shortest distance so the algorithm will choose the source first [3]. <br>

 While the shortest path tree array does not include all the verticies, an adjacent vertex is choosen that is not in the shortest path three array and the adjacent vertex has the minimum distance to the source node.
 The adjacent vertex is then appended to the shortest path tree array and updates the neighboring verticies to the adjacent vertex.
 This updating is done by interating through all the neighboring verticies to the adjacent vertex and calculates the distance from the adjacent vertex to the neighboring verticies and saves the shortest distance value [3].
+The time complexity of this algorithm, in serial, is O(V^2) where V is the number of nodes [2].

 In this paper, we discuss the implementation of Dijkstra's algorithm in serial and in parallel.
 For the parallel implementaitons, we used openMP and MPI and compared the results.
 These programs were first compared with a graph where we know definitvly the shortest path (see verification).
 We then executed our programs with randomized graphs of various sizes and with varying number of threads and ranks.
 The main goal of this project is to compare the runtimes of caluclating Dijkstra's algorithm with parallel implementations of openMP and MPI.

 ## Methods